chnejohnson/common-good-reward-system/README.md

 ## Game
 There are 3 roles playing in this game.
-1. **sponsor**: the person who **registrys** a proposal and has a right to start voting period and waits to get the rewards or nothing.
+1. **sponsor**: the person who **registries** a proposal and has a right to start voting period and waits to get the rewards or nothing.
 2. **participants**: people who **join** the proposal by casting some token into the contract and wait voting result to get the interest reward or the contract would shrink the principle when the proposal is rejected.
 3. **voters**: people who can **get 2000 free token** to **vote for** or **against** the proposal, or do nothing to cumulate token for proposal in the future.